al-berger/regd/data/MANUAL.md

 A _regd_ server running on a UNIX file socket has a permission level for accessing and manipulating its data.
 A single permission level applies to all the data kept in session and persistent tokens on the server.
 Secure tokens remain private at all permission levels.
-Permission level can be one of three values:
+Permission level is set on server startup with __--access__ option and can be one of three values:
 - private : Only user who started the server instance (server process owner) can send commands to the server.
 All commands from other users are denied.
 This is the default level.